 Since 2010, UW-River Falls has offered a certificate in GISc and now also provides the option of a Bachelor of Applied Science in GISci.
 The new degree provides a way for individuals who have associate's degrees in geographic information sciences or a related area to continue their education, obtain a bachelor's degree and improve their career options.

 Degree students will pay $300 per credit plus campus fees for classes, regardless of where they live.
-Certificate students will pay the tuition rate based on their residency, as provided on the Accounts Receivable web site.
+Certificate students will pay the tuition rate based on their residency, as provided on the Student Billing web site.

 To begin their program, students must apply for study at UWRF as an undergraduate transfer student for the degree program and as a nondegree/special undergraduate student for the certificate program.
 Apply online.

 Minimum combined grade point average of 2.25 for college credits taken

 Completed online application for undergraduate study and paid application fee prior to the fall or spring term

 In addition to these requirements, those individuals applying for the bachelor of applied science degree must also have: